danzen/zimjs/docs.md

-   If the obj is a ZIM VEE function (not array, object literal or series) then the Tile clone parameter will default to false cols - (default 1 - if no cols and rows then 3) the columns to tile rows - (default 1 - if no cols and rows then 3) the rows to tile spacingH - (default 0 - if no cols and rows then 3) a spacing between columns - ignored if colSize is set spacingV - (default 0 - if no cols and rows then 3) a spacing between rows - ignored if rowSize is set unique - (default false) - set to true if tiling unique items like components with events set or objects with custom properties
+   If the obj is a ZIM VEE function (not array, object literal or series) then the Tile clone parameter will default to false cols - (default 1 - if no cols and rows then 3) the columns to tile rows - (default 1 - if no cols and rows then 3) the rows to tile spacingH - |ZIM VEE| (default 0 - if no cols and rows then 3) a spacing between columns - ignored if colSize is set spacingV - |ZIM VEE| (default 0 - if no cols and rows then 3) a spacing between rows - ignored if rowSize is set unique - (default false) - set to true if tiling unique items like components with events set or objects with custom properties
    1. this will turn off ZIM VEE for the obj parameter which will accept an array of unique objects
    2. the count parameter will be set to the length of the array